HaraldoAlbergaria/flickr-tasks/README.md

 - **check_exif**: Inside directory 'check_exif' create a link (or copy) to the file __api_credentials.py__.
 There is an additional file necessary to run the script:
     - **procs.py**: Open the file and read the comments to know how to customize it for your specific needs.
+    - **mail.py**: Copy the file from 'mail_cfg' to 'check_exif' directory and edit it to add the e-mail addresses and change the e-mail subject if wanted.

 - **find_explored**: Inside directory 'find_explored' create a link (or copy) to the file __api_credentials.py__.
 There are two additional file necessary to run the script:
     - **procs.py**: Open the file and edit the variable _set_id_ with the id of the photoset to where the explored photos will be added.